cs-fullstack-master/csharp-entityfwk-1-ic/README.md

 Create a model called `Product` with the following properties:

 Product:
-- product ID
+- productID - int
-- product name
+- productName - string
-- price
+- price - string
-- quantity
+- quantity - string

 * Create a `DbContext` called `ProductContext`
   * Use Sqlite configuration with a `Data Source` equal to `products.db`